ska-telescope/developer.skatelescope.org/src/tutorial/setup-minikube.rst

 Prerequisites
 -------------

-Hop into :doc:`/howto/install-oci-engines` to install one of the suggested engines before setting up the Minikube cluster.
+Head over to :doc:`/howto/install-oci-engines` where we show how to install one of the suggested engines before setting up the Minikube cluster.
 If you do not install the suggested OCI engine, you need to make changes in the Minikube setup below.

 Getting started
 ---------------